 3/4th cup full cream

-In a large skillet melt the butter and add the garlic.
+In a large skillet, melt the butter and add the garlic.
 Add the smoked bacon and cook until soft.
-Remove and keep aside.
+Take out and set aside.

 Continue to cook on a high heat for 3 to 5 minutes until the skin is brown and crisped up.
-Sprinkle with salt.
+Season with salt.
 Turn over and continue to cook for another 3 to 5 minutes.
-Lower the heat and remove the chicken on a board to rest for 5 minutes.
+Reduce the heat to low and place the chicken on a board to rest for 5 minutes.

 Slit the breast through the middle just enough for it to open like a book.
-Sprinkle with pepper.
+Season with pepper.
 Put the raw side down and cook for another 3 minutes.
 Remove to the board.
-Check how long more the chicken needs to be further cooked.
-Put each slice of the bacon in the center of the chicken.
+Check how long more the chicken needs further to be cooked.
+Put each slice of bacon in the centre of the chicken.
 Close the chicken firmly and use toothpicks if necessary.
 Let it rest.

 Prepare the sauce while the chicken is resting.
 Add the wine to the pan to deglaze.
-Add the mustard and cream, whisk until smooth.
+Add the mustard and cream and whisk until smooth.

 On a low heat, return the chicken to the pan.
-Cook until its just cooked through - tender and juicy.
+Cook until it is just cooked through—tender and juicy.
 Generously place the Comte` cheese on each piece of chicken breast.
-Broil this until it melts under the broiler or by covering the lid of the pan on a very low simmer.
+Broil this until it melts under the broiler or by covering the lid of the pan at a very low simmer.